California Psalms

 22 Nowhere to conceal a letter or a crust of bread.

-23 You freed the cell, as your head and two hands
+23 You freed the cell, like your head and two hands,

 for one work alone.